fondberg/spotcast/README.md

 Community post: https://community.home-assistant.io/t/spotcast-custom-component-to-start-playback-on-an-idle-chromecast-device/114232

 ***Important***

 Release 2.7.0 requires home-assistant >= 0.105.0

 Release 2.8.0 now supports Spotify connect devices (thanks to @kleinc80).
 And no, Sonos would still require extra integration, send one to me and I'll integrate it.

+Release 2.9.0 now supports possibility to "Transfer Playback" even when there is nothing currently playing

+***Required configuration change with release 2.9.0***

+The parameter transfer_playback does not exist anymore and if you use it, you need to update your configuration.
+Use and empty uri and optionally the new parameter force_playback instead.

 ## Installation